This is the third part in our three-part series, Climate Crisis: The View from 10,000 Feet. The three parts are:

 All major spikes after about 15 mya are to the downside, producing a long period of intermittent glaciers and ice ages.
 Modern ice ages start around 3 million years ago, near the end of the Pliocene, and end when the Pleistocene ends, about 12,000 years ago.
 (The boundary between the Pliocene and the Pleistocene has been moved back recently, to about the 2.5 million-year mark, but this doesn’t affect our analysis.
 The chart above reflects the previous boundary.)

-“Civilized man” refers to a way of life that generally includes a stable ceremonial center (a palace or temple), some form of writing, and something like a city, as opposed to just tribes and villages.
+“Civilized life” refers to a way of life that generally includes a stable ceremonial center (a palace or temple), some form of writing, and something like a city, as opposed to just tribes and villages.
 Civilization in this sense started roughly 10,000 years ago and spread widely.
-“Civilized man” is the way most of us live today.
+“Civilized life” is the way most of us live today.

 The “Holocene” and the “age of civilization” can therefore be considered identical.
 Here’s that same temperature chart again, but trimmed to focus on just the lower quadrant.
 Use the “Equivalent Vostok” scale (circled) for temperature readings.